All links go directly to official Newhebron, Mississippi government websites.

 About Newhebron, Mississippi

-Judicial proceedings in Newhebron are primarily handled by the Lawrence County Circuit Court, which serves as the main court for civil and criminal matters within the jurisdiction.
+Residents can also access the Mississippi Bureau of Investigation or the State Police for state-level criminal records.
+Online lookup portals may be available for preliminary searches, providing a convenient option for people seeking information remotely.
+Judicial proceedings in Newhebron are primarily handled by the Lawrence County Circuit Court, which is the main court for civil and criminal matters within the jurisdiction.
 Residents can request court records through both an online portal and by visiting the court clerk's office in person.
 For vital records, such as birth, death, and marriage certificates, residents should approach the Lawrence County Clerk-Recorder's office or the Mississippi Vital Records office, both of which provide essential documentation to those in need.
 Property records are maintained by the county assessor and recorder, with online access available for convenience.
-Furthermore, the Mississippi Public Records Act enables residents to request general public records with a typical response time of about 5 to 10 business days.
+The Mississippi Public Records Act enables residents to request general public records with a typical response time of about 5 to 10 business days.
 This legislation ensures transparency and accessibility, reinforcing the commitment to maintain open communication between local government and the citizens they serve.

 Jail & Inmate Records